 His litigation appearances include both civil and criminal proceedings in the United States Canada, Israel, Okinawa, United Kingdom, Costa Rica, Mexico, Ecuador, the British Virgin Islands, Puerto Rico, the U.S. Virgin Islands, Micronesia, Belize, St. Maarten, Singapore, Greece, and Barbados.
 These include cases involving issues of engineering, operational protocols, safety, charter contracts, compliance with international and local regulations, licensing, recreational and commercial operation of vessels and watercraft, wrongful death and personal injury torts.
 He has worked on over 300 case files.
 These were nearly evenly divided between plaintiff and defense cases.

 He has extensive experience in drafting risk management documents for the maritime business including Waiver & Release Indemnification agreements that have been upheld on Motions for Summary Judgment that led to the elimination of law suits in 15 states.
 Additionally, he has wide expertise in the drafting and interpretation of vessel contracts worldwide in both demise and direct applications including crew hiring voyage contracts and has served as a consultant to the USCG in developing such contracts to meet U.S. and foreign compliance.
-He is on retainer to Lloyds of London syndicates as principal litigation consultant on maritime clients’ torts as well as serving as the primary expert witness.
+He was on retainer to Lloyds of London syndicates for more than a decade as principal litigation consultant on maritime clients’ torts as well as serving as the primary expert witness.

 He formed the Diving Legacy Foundation in 2005 that makes generous financial grants and support for ocean conservation, scholarships for diving education, honorariums to diving pioneers, and funds humanitarian aid projects in remote regions of Third World countries such as Indonesia, Papua New Guinea, and the Solomon Islands.

 Mail: Phones, email & website